UnitTestBot/UTBotJava/docs/ResultAndErrorHandlingApiOfTheInstrumentedProcess.md

 * `UtConcreteExecutionResult`

-If the Instrumented process performs well or fails because of the known wrong input, the `UtConcreteExecutionResult` becomes relevant.
+If the Instrumented process performs well, or something is broken but the Instrumented process knows exactly what is wrong with the input, `UtConcreteExecutionResult` is returned.
 The Instrumented process guarantees that the state is _consistent_.
 A `UtConcreteExecutionResult::result` field helps to find the exact reason for a failure:
 * `UtSandboxFailure` — permission violation;